 The aim of this policy is to provide an internal mechanism for reporting, investigating and remedying any wrongdoing in the workplace.
-In most cases, raising a concern internally would be the most appropriate course of action and Staff should not find it necessary to alert anyone externally.
+We would expect that in almost all cases, raising a concern internally would be the most appropriate course of action and Staff should not find it necessary to alert anyone externally.

 However, if for whatever reason, Staff feel they cannot raise their concern internally and reasonably believe the information and any allegations are substantially true, the law recognises that in some circumstances it may be appropriate for Staff to report their concerns to another prescribed person such as a regulator or professional body.
 It will very rarely if ever be appropriate to alert the media.
-We strongly encourage you to seek advice before reporting a concern to anyone external.
+We strongly encourage you to seek advice before reporting a concern to anyone externally.
 The independent whistleblowing charity, Protect, operates a confidential helpline.
-They also have a list of prescribed people or bodies for reporting certain types of concern.
+They also have a list of prescribed people or bodies for reporting certain types of concern (see "Further Information" below).

-Where you concern is regarding our safeguarding practices, and you feel unable to raise it internally or have concerns about the way your concern is being handled by us, you can contact the NSPCC whistleblowing advice line on 0800 028 0285 - 8:00 AM to 8:00 PM, Monday to Friday or email: help@nspcc.org.uk.
+Where your concern is regarding our safeguarding practices, and you feel unable to raise it internally or have concerns about the way your concern is being handled by us, you can contact the NSPCC whistleblowing advice line on 0800 028 0285 - 8:00 AM to 8:00 PM, Monday to Friday or email: help@nspcc.org.uk.
 Alternatively, you can write to: National Society for the Prevention of Cruelty to Children (NSPCC), Weston House, 42 Curtain Road, London EC2A 3NH.

 Whistleblowing concerns usually relate to the conduct of Trust Staff, but they may sometimes relate to the actions of a third party, such as a service provider.
-The law allows Staff to raise a concern in good faith with a third party, where the member of staff reasonably believes it relates mainly to their actions or something that is legally their responsibility.
+In some circumstances, the law will protect you if you raise the matter with the third party.
 However, Staff are encouraged to report such concerns internally first.
 Staff should contact one of the other individuals set out above for guidance.